-Collectives that provide mailing lists include the following:
+Collectives that provide mailing lists include Aktivix (aktivix.org) and Riseup (riseup.net).

-- aktivix.org

-- riseup.net

-- psand.net

 Securing your email

 Arty got a new job and for a while continued to receive the emails of his predecessor.
 Soon enough, an email arrived that was addressed to the key organisers of a high-profile grass roots activist movement.
 As the person who sent the mail had placed everyone's email addresses in the To field, Arty now had a list of all the key organisers and a copy of the email.
 Neither the sender nor any of the recipients were aware of this; their trust was breached.